allenharborth9835/week-18-NoSQL-Social-Network-API/README.md

 ## Usage

 type "npm start" to start application.
-Then use insomia or another api tester to test routes. the routes setup can be found in the routes/api folder in the user-routes.js and thought-routes.js file comments.
+Then use insomia or another api tester to test the routes. the routes setup can be found in the routes/api folder in the user-routes.js and thought-routes.js file comments.

 ## License
   <div style="height:300px; width:90%; overflow:auto;">